nayanshah/BingDesktop/README.md

+# Update

+BingWallpaper is now officially available as a replacement for BingDesktop: https://www.microsoft.com/en-us/bing/bing-wallpaper

-# Bing Desktop
+# ~~Bing Desktop~~

-Tool for updating desktop wallpaper to latest Bing homepage
+~~Tool for updating desktop wallpaper to latest Bing homepage~~

 # Usage